alanthie/Encryptions/README.md

 Recursive RSA (and Recursive Elliptic Curve):
 ![Alt text](/Doc/RecursiveRSA.png?raw=true "Recursive RSA")

-Now available: WhiteBox AES 512 bits to AES 32768 bits!
+WhiteBox (against compromise environment) AES 512 bits to AES 32768 bits!
 ![Alt text](/Doc/wbaes.png?raw=true "wbaes")

 There are two practical methods to mitigate code lifting attacks:
 <pre>
-1.external encodings
-2.large size of implementation which is beyond an attacker's processing capacity to copy and distribute the software's functionality (so may use many rounds of big keys like AES 32768+ bits)
+1.external encodings (external encoding is extracted from a generate file of random numbers) 2.large size of implementation which is beyond an attacker's processing capacity to copy and distribute the software's functionality (use many rounds of big keys like AES 32768+ bits)
 </pre>

 Example of urls.txt: